cabo/deref-id/draft-bormann-t2trg-deref-id.md

 Server overload
 ---------------

-If a data item containing a dereferenceable identifier becomes widely distributed, naive implementations that handle such a data item might reference it out of a routine operation.
+If a data item containing dereferenceable identifier(s) becomes widely distributed, naive implementations that handle such a data item might dereference these identifiers as part of a routine operation.
 Many definitions of dereferenceable identifiers contain admonitions that such a behavior can cause an implosion of requests on the server(s) for the URI.